-We want to emphasize that this design competition is an opportunity to challenge yourself, learn, and grow.
+We want to emphasize that this design competition is an opportunity to challenge yourself, to learn, and to grow.
 We encourage you to leverage best practices and explore beyond existing paradigms.

 Are you ready to accept the challenge?
 What solutions can you bring to your local communities?